 Anton graduated from Michigan State University where he earned a bachelor’s degree in interdisciplinary studies in sociology with a cognate of international relations, as well as a degree in German.
 He lives in Berlin.

-Camtasia, Camtasia Relay, Camtasia Studio, DubIt, EnSharpen, Enterprise Wide, Expressshow, Jing, Morae, Rich Recording Technology (RRT), ScreenChomp, Screencast.com, Show The World, SmartFocus, Snagit, TechSmith, TSCC and UserVue are either registered marks or marks of TechSmith Corporation in the U.S. and/or other countries.
-This list is not a comprehensive list of all TechSmith Corporation marks.
-The absence of a name/mark or logo in this notice does not constitute a waiver of any intellectual property rights that TechSmith Corporation has established in any of its product, feature or service names/marks or logos.
-All other marks are the property of their respective owners. © 2013 by TechSmith Corporation.
+All-In-One Capture, Camtasia, Camtasia Studio, Camtasia Relay, Coach's Eye, DubIt, EnSharpen, Enterprise Wide, Expressshow, Jing, Morae, Rich Recording Technology (RRT), Snagit, Screencast.com, ScreenChomp, Show The World, SmartFocus, TechSmith, TechSmith and T Design logo, TechSmith Fuse, TechSmith Relay, TSCC, and UserVue are marks or registered marks of TechSmith Corporation.
+Other trademarks and registered trademarks are the properties of their respective companies.
+The absence of a name, mark or logo in the above list does not constitute a waiver of any intellectual property rights that TechSmith Corporation has established in any of its product, feature, service names, marks or logos. ©2014 by TechSmith Corporation.
 All rights reserved.